responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/packed-ensembles.md

 <h1>Reproducibility: Packed-Ensemble on CIFAR-10</h1>
 </div>

-We attempted to reproduce the experiment outlined in the tutorial available at [https://github.com/ENSTA-U2IS-AI/torch-uncertainty](https://github.com/ENSTA-U2IS-AI/torch-uncertainty) which trains a Packed-Ensemble classifier on the CIFAR-10 dataset.
+We attempted to reproduce the experiment outlined in the tutorial available at [https://torch-uncertainty.github.io/auto_tutorials/tutorial_pe_cifar10.html](https://torch-uncertainty.github.io/auto_tutorials/tutorial_pe_cifar10.html) which trains a Packed-Ensemble classifier on the CIFAR-10 dataset.
 The tutorial details a step-by-step approach, including:

 1. **Data Loading and Preprocessing:** Utilizing torchvision to load the CIFAR-10 dataset and performing normalization on the images.
 2. **Packed-Ensemble Definition:** Defining a Packed-Ensemble model with M=4 subnetworks, alpha=2, and gamma=1, built upon a standard convolutional neural network architecture.
 3. **Loss Function and Optimizer:** Employing Classification Cross-Entropy loss and SGD with momentum for optimization during training.
 4. **Training:** Training the Packed-Ensemble model on the CIFAR-10 training data.
-5. **Testing and Evaluation:** Evaluating the trained Packed-Ensemble on the CIFAR-10 test data, with a focus on uncertainty quantification and OOD (Out-of-Distribution) detection performance, as suggested by the tutorial.
+5. **Testing and Evaluation:** Evaluating the trained Packed-Ensemble on the CIFAR-10 test data, with a focus on uncertainty quantification and OOD (Out-of-Distribution) detection performance.

 **Experimental Runs and Observations:**